ionvop/local-messaging-bot/README.md

 # non-api-response-bot
-Just some crap I made with VBS to make your account function like a Discord bot without the use of API
+Just some crap I made with VBS to make your account function like a Discord bot without the use of API.
+Can also work on other sites like Facebook.